Mrkenvin1982/herenow/content/article/rails-actioncable-on-different-domain.md

 +++
 categories = ["Ruby on Rails"] date = "2016-05-01T00:45:16-03:00"
-description = "How I ran my Actioncable server behind Cloudflare, on a different subdomain, without sharing cookies" tags = ["development", "ruby on rails", "actioncable", "rails 5", "cloudflare"] title = "Running Actioncable on Different Domain"
+description = "Authenticate with your Actioncable server without having to share cookies with the domain that the Actioncable server is at" tags = ["development", "ruby on rails", "actioncable", "rails 5", "cloudflare"] title = "Running Actioncable on Different Domain Without Sharing Cookies"
 +++

 ## Prelude